 Paulozzi LPA is simply the best.
 Joe Paulozzi is always there for you – any hour of the day; I swear, the man never sleeps.
 Compassionate, caring, reassuring, ethical, honest, knowledgeable, focused, intelligent, smart.
 This team of legal experts works well together and gets optimum results.
 When a person is seriously injured (heaven forbid) and opts to seek legal counsel, the last thing they want to do is keep tabs on a sloppy lawyer, and believe me, there are too many out there who just don’t care about anything except their own bottom line; they are the ‘legal professionals’ for whom ‘lawyer jokes’ are created.
 But Joe Paulozzi is different; he’s one in a million … that rare breed of attorney who truly cares.

-The legal definition of the word “negligence” is the violation of a duty of care owed which proximately causes damages.
-If a person is found to be negligent, then this person is legally responsible (liable) for a number of different types of damages, and can be made to pay fair compensation for these damages.
+The legal definition of the word “negligence” is the violation of a duty of care owed, which proximately causes damages.
+If a person is found to be negligent, then this person is legally responsible (liable) for a number of different types of damages, and can be forced to pay fair compensation for these damages.
 Such damages include:

 Neck & Back Injuries / Motorcycle Accident